Argentine agricultural sector holds protest against export caps

 Argentina is the world’s No. 3 corn exporter and No. 1 supplier of soymeal livestock feed used to fatten hogs and poultry from Europe to Southeast Asia.

-It has in recent years been ranked the world's No. 5 meat exporter, primarily to China.
+It has in recent years been ranked the world’s No. 5 meat exporter, with most of those shipments destined for China.

-Farm leaders are protesting the policies of center-left Peronist President Alberto Fernandez' government of curtailing beef exports as a way of controlling inflation expected to hit 50% this year.
+Farm leaders are concerned about the policies of center-left President Alberto Fernandez, a Peronist whose administration has curtailed beef exports as a way of controlling inflation, expected at about 50% this year.

-In June, the government placed a 30-day ban on meat exports and is flirting with increasing taxes or limiting exports of wheat and corn.
+In June, the government placed a 30-day ban on meat exports.
+It taxes grains exports and has flirted with limiting and/or increasing taxes on wheat and corn shipments.

-Omar Barchetta, a 56-year-old agricultural and livestock producer, said an export cap was better than June's ban but was still doing significant damage.
+Omar Barchetta, a 56-year-old agricultural and livestock producer, said even if the limited exports were better than June’s outright ban, they were still doing significant damage to the sector.

-"The opening up again of exports was a big relief, it allowed us to plan ahead more, so there has been a lot of disappointment and ultimately, financial loss (with export caps)," he told Reuters on Friday.
-"It essentially makes cattle ranching unprofitable."
+“The opening up again of exports was a big relief, it allowed us to plan ahead more, so there has been a lot of disappointment and ultimately, financial loss (with enduring limits on exports),” he told Reuters on Friday ahead of the rally.
+“It essentially makes cattle ranching unprofitable.”
+(Reporting by Hernan Nessi; writing by Hugh Bronstein and Aislinn Laing; editing by Jonathan Oatis)

 Our Standards: The Thomson Reuters Trust Principles.